free-archer/GitHubTimeTracking/README.md

 ![GitHub](./screenshots/github.png)

 You can start and stop timer, also edit registered time manually.

+Also, I added a Pomodoro Timer.
+It gets opportunity to control your work times.
+The Pomodoro Timer is not connected with the Time Tracker.
+It works independently.

 ![Edit time](./screenshots/edit.png)